taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Felix, a scientist in Majhee's lab, appears at the doorway.

-Felix: **"Sorry to interrupt Director Netto, but can we get Marcia?
+Felix: **"Hi, sorry to interrupt...can we get Majhee please?
 Lab meeting was supposed to start an hour ago..."**

 Majhee: **"No no, my bad, we're wrapping up now.
 Marcia, I'll give you a call later."**